Posted on 3/6/2017 in Accessibility

 - Perceivable: Web content is made available to the senses – sight, hearing, and/or touch

 - Operable: Interface forms, controls, and navigation are operable

 - Robust: Site should work in all environments

-These guidelines and principles conform to WCAG compliance (success criteria) in one of three levels:
+These guidelines and principles conform to WCAG compliance (success criteria) in one of three ADA compliance levels:

-- Level AA (should satisfy): Does meet ADA Compliance.
-Makes sites accessible to people with a wider range of disabilities, including the most common barriers
+- Level AA (should satisfy): Makes sites accessible to people with a wider range of disabilities, including the most common barriers

-- Level AAA (may satisfy): Most demanding level of WCAG compliance.
-This level is not required as a target for ADA Compliance.
+- Level AAA (may satisfy): Most demanding level of WCAG compliance

-WCAG 2.0 Level AA guidelines will soon be incorporated by the federal government (Section 508) in January, 2018 and has already been adopted by numerous countries as their defacto accessibility standard.
+WCAG 2.0 ADA compliance guidelines will soon be incorporated by the federal government (Section 508) in January, 2018 and has already been adopted by numerous countries as their defacto accessibility standard.
 It is the current recommended target suggested by most.

 If you want to be certain your website is in compliance, Wakefly can help.
 We can perform an ADA audit of your online properties to help identify any violations that may exist.
 If you would like more information about ADA compliance, WCAG, or Web Accessibility in general, contact us here to help.

 We can perform an audit of your online properties to identify any ADA Compliance Level violations that may exist.